 I am not in this camp.

-Take this deliciousness to work though or make it for a weeknight meal for the whole family.
+Pack in an airtight container and take this deliciousness to work though or make it for a weeknight meal for the entire family.

 Well, that's all she wrote.
-Zucchini casserole will surely become a staple in your kitchen.
+This easy zucchini casserole recipe will surely become a staple in your kitchen.

 It's simple, quick, easy and full of so much flavor.
 I cannot wait to hear what you think!